Introduction to CoreWeave Charts

 ```

-If you'd like to list versions of a specific chart, use the command `helm search repo`.
-Specify the name of the chart by customizing the command `coreweave/<name-of-chart>`, and add the `-l` flag to output the long format of the available charts list:
+To list versions of a specific chart, use the command `helm search repo coreweave/[NAME-OF-CHART]`.
+Replace `[NAME-OF-CHART]` with the chart name, and add the `-l` flag to output the long format of the available charts list:

 ```bash theme={"system"}